FudaWiki/fudawiki-files/newgames/ume-botan.md

 If it is dealt on a player's hand, that player **may use it to capture a non-Willow card** during any of their turns.

 If it is drawn from the deck, **it must capture a non-Willow card on the field.**.
-If there are no non-Willow cards on the field, then it is **taken alone** into the scoring pile.
+If there are no non-Willow cards on the field, then it is **taken alone** into the scoring area.

 > Again, this is different from the game Mushi, where if there are no non-Willow cards on the field, then it is discarded onto the field, to be captured later.
 {.is-info}